Switching app with a single key press

 Some years ago, I found that using alt-tab for app switching was not that convenient nor fast.

-I bounded some key to directly access the app I had in mind with great success in term of efficiency.
+I bounded some key to directly accessing the app I had in mind with great success in terms of efficiency.

 Efficiency and Focus